-Chances are you're not even thinking about Halloween yet let alone Thanksgiving.
-But as anyone in the NYC hotel industry will tell you, families looking to book a hotel where they can watch the Macy's Thanksgiving Day Parade do so up to a year ahead of time!
-For a room with a view of Snoopy, Spidey, Hello Kitty and their other inflatable pals, you've really got to plan in advance.
+Chances are you're not even thinking about Thanksgiving yet.
+After all, we still have Halloween to get through!
+But as anyone in the NYC hotel industry will tell you, families looking to book a hotel where they can watch the Macy's Thanksgiving Day Parade in Midtown Manhattan do so up to a year ahead of time!
+For a room with a view of Snoopy, Spidey, Hello Kitty, and their other inflatable pals, you've really got to plan in advance.

 Mandarin Oriental New York